-The SLS process uses a bed of powdered material which is fused a layer at a time by a high power, CO2 laser.
-The laser ‘draws’ a single layer cross-section of the required part on the surface of the powder bed, accurately creating the part layer and joining it to the layer below.
+The SLA process uses a vat of UV-curable liquid resin which is cured by a laser to build parts one thin layer at a time.
+The laser ‘draws’ a single layer cross-section of the part on the top surface of the liquid resin, curing and solidifying it whilst joining it to the layer below.

 Once a layer has been drawn and cured, the SLA machine’s platform is lowered by an amount equal to the depth of one layer.
 This then allows the re-coater blade to sweep across the vat, spreading another layer of fresh resin, ready for the laser to draw on.
 In this way a whole three-dimensional part is built up.
 Once completed, the build is drained, washed in a chemical bath to remove the excess resin, and then finished to the customer’s specifications.